 Using the line tools, make a right triangle.

 Draw a straight line with a length of one inch.
 Hold down the shift key to get a line which is vertical to the page grid by moving the cursor from top to bottom of the page.
 In the Transform tool, go to the scale window and change the height of the line to one inch and apply the change.
 This forms one leg of a right triangle.
 In the advanced replicate window, with the line highlighted, rotate one copy 90 degrees.
 Move the copy so that a right angle is formed and the points of each line meet accurately.
 Zoom in to see that the lines are not crossing one another.
 The second leg of a right triangle is now formed.
 With the line that you just created, replicate another copy of the line by rotating this copy 45 degrees.
 Notice that the line is not long enough.
 Adjust the line so the bottom right point is touching the horizontal line.
 Take the upper left box and stretch the line until it meets the vertical line on top.
 This line is called a hypotenuse.
-Using the Pythagorean theorem, a2 + b2 = c2 , where a and are the legs and is the length of the hypotenuse.
+Using the Pythagorean theorem, a2 + b2 = c2 , where a and b are the legs and c is the length of the hypotenuse.
 Is it the same length as the one that you created empirically?
 If not adjust it.
 The hypotenuse length should be 1.41 inches if the legs are both 1 inch.
 Highlight the equilateral triangle, by dragging the cursor over the entire figure.
 Go to the Object menu, and go to make compound path.
 Double click your mouse and you will see red dots on the three corners.
 Click on each dot to make it a gray square (it goes from white to gray) to make a compound figure.

 Using the drawing tools (rectangular shape), make a square with a length of one inch.